Alvi09/FrontEnd-FreeCodeCamp-300hours-/README.md

 # FrontEnd-FreeCodeCamp-300hours-

-- FreeCodeCamp course projects and just wanted to put them just in case.
+- Finished the FreeCodeCamp course and I just wanted to display the projects here!